ITV4 are not showing the 2023 Giro d’Italia – here’s where you can see it

 ITV4 will not be covering this year’s Giro d’Italia.
 The race is run by a different organisation from the Tour de France and many other major races and they don’t have the rights.
 That isn’t to say you can’t see it though.
 You still have options.

 Live TV coverage

 Eurosport do a great job of covering professional road racing.
-A lot of people have Eurosport as part of their TV package, but if you don’t, you can sign up for the Eurosport Player.
-It’s £5.99 a day – which is pretty steep – or £29.99 for the rest of the year (the latter means you’ll also get live coverage of pretty much all the other major bike races this season).
-The Eurosport Player means you can follow the entire race on your laptop (or on a telly plugged into your laptop).
+A lot of people have Eurosport as part of their TV package, but if you don’t, you can sign up for what is now called the Discovery+ Player.
+It’s £6.99 a month – which will cover the entire race – or £59.99 for a whole year (for which you would get live coverage of pretty much all the other major bike races this season and for most of next season).
+The Discovery+ Player means you can follow the entire race on your phone, your laptop or via a TV app (or even on your telly plugged into your laptop as a workaround).

 I’ll be covering the Giro, so why not follow it here?
 If you haven’t done so already, here’s why you should sign up for email updates and if you do already subscribe, please forward today’s email to someone who might be interested by way of recommendation.
 This act of kindness would be greatly appreciated and I’ll reward you by just sort of carrying on much as I would have done even if you hadn’t bothered.